Kitsos Botsaris: Activity during the Souliote War

-Botsaris understood the stratagem and professed to Ali that he could not help him because could not persuade his people (the Souliotes).
-Captain Tzavellas who did accept Ali’s offer was soon arrested with his 70 warriors by Ali Pasha’s army.
-After this incident Ali marched against Souli, which was under K. Botsaris’ general command.
-Soon Tzavellas managed to escape from Ali by offering his 12-year-old son as hostage, and joined the Souliotes.

-Botsaris ordered the Souliotes to withdraw to inaccessible mountainous fortresses with provisions for 6 months.
-At the same time he poisoned the local wells so that the Ottomans had no easy access to water.
-After some battles, the main body of the Pasha’s army was lured into an ambush and was slaughtered.
-The rest retreated in panic to Ioannina and Ali himself escaped with difficulty, exhausting to death two of his horses while fleeing.
+Kitsos understood the stratagem and professed to Ali that he could not help him because could not persuade his people.
+Captain Tzavellas, who did accept Ali's offer, was soon arrested along with his 70 warriors by Ali Pasha’s army.
+After this incident, Ali marched against Souli, which was under Kitsos' general command.
+Soon Tzavellas managed to escape from Ali by offering his 12-year-old son, Fotos Tzavelas, as hostage, and joined the Souliotes.
+Kitsos ordered the Souliotes to withdraw to inaccessible mountainous fortresses with provisions for 6 months.
+At the same time, he poisoned the local wells so that the Ottomans would have no easy access to water.
+After some battles, the main body of the Ali's army was lured into an ambush and was annihilated.
+The rest retreated in panic back to Ioannina, while Ali himself escaped with difficulty, exhausting to death two of his horses while fleeing.